 HOUSE AS A MIRROR

-Just like the body has its surfaces, walls defining each cell and organ, the house also is a container with rooms and walls, and inside each room, more containers, over and over.
-A word can be a container to the intention; a glass contains the liquid.
-The holding space helps new things to grow and be nurtured, to stabilize their roots and bring them to full maturity.
-But also, it can be a barrier, bondage, a symbol of power and separation.
+Just as the body has its surfaces, walls that define each cell and organ, the house is also a container with rooms and walls, and within each room, more containers, over and over again.
+A word can be a container for intention; a glass contains the liquid.
+The retention space helps embryos grow and be nourished, stabilizing roots and bringing life to full maturity.

 But the wall without the touch can be a separation barrier.

 A mirror has the quality of not holding anything, just interacting with space.